 Wendy Trail to Waterfalls is a 3.5 mile out and back trail located near Westlake Village, California that features a waterfall.
 The trail is good for all skill levels offers a number of activity options.
-Dogs are also able to use this trail.

 The trail begins with a slight downhill to a tree-lined creek bed, which sometimes has a little water.
 Shortly after emerging from the trees, you will arrive at a junction.
 Take the trail to the left, yes that's correct, up the steep hill.
 Not too far after reaching the top, you will come to an old windmill on the left side of the trail.
 Continuing past the windmill, the trail passes through a pleasant, shaded area, making several switchbacks.
 In short order, you will come to a trail running along the north rim of Sycamore Canyon.
 To the left is the Hidden Valley Overlook Trail.
 Go right, to join with Danielson Road a few hundred yards down the trail.
 Make a 180 and proceed on Danielson Road down into the canyon.
 Depending on the amount of rainfall, you may have to negotiate a stream crossing (easy rock-hopping) at the bottom of the canyon.
 After this crossing, you begin a moderate climb.
 In less than a quarter mile, you arrive at the first switchback, where you will continue to go straight on the spur trail to the falls.
 You now have only a few hundred yards to the falls.
 Be cautious climbing over rocks to get to the base of the falls.

 Very Nice Hike.
-Waterfall is flowing strong & very pretty.
+Waterfall is flowing good

 If you stick to the outlined trail it is not an Easy hike.
 It should be rated Moderate cause there are more uphill terrain.
 Most of our group enjoyed it but a few took the flat trail next to this one.
 On the hills some awesome views of the whole area.
 Enjoy!